MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/model-update/index.md

 ### iOS

 ```
- WLClient.sharedInstance().checkForModelUpdate(withHideProgressBar: Boolean)
+ WLClient.sharedInstance().downloadModelUpdate(completionHandler: CompletionHandler, hideProgressBar: Boolean);
 ```

 Typically, application developers should call this API during the startup of the application.

-The `checkForModelUpdate` API returns one of the following status codes and a link to the downloaded package, if the download is successful, or the path to the previously downloaded package is returned.
+The `downloadModelUpdate` API returns one of the following status codes and a link to the downloaded package, if the download is successful, or the path to the previously downloaded package is returned.

 The final status will be one of the following codes: